TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-constrained-allocation-paas.md

 * **Scaling** - Adding new instances to an existing cloud service must allocate in the same cluster.
 Small scaling requests can usually be allocated, but not always.
 * **Changing VM size or Adding new VM size** - The cluster your Cloud Service is pinned to might not have the required combination of VM sizes.

-Following are few possible options that you can try to get around with Allocation Failures:
+The following are a few possible solutions you can try when encountering an allocation failure:

 For "Region Not Supported" try deploying in a different region or use VM sizes which are supported in the desired region. <br>